Make Your Own Egyptian Pyramid!

 My youngest and I read through the Story of the World, vol. 1 (affiliate link) about the ancient world.
 ED loved the way this book is written.
 (She is 8.)
 At the time, my older two were doing their research papers.
 I figured this was a great option for her while they were busy… but… My older two became captivated by the Story of the World too, so they joined in!!
 We have the book and the audio CD with Jim Weiss as the narrator.
 At first, I was reading the chapters aloud, but after the kids heard the audio CDs in the car one day, they asked if we could listen to him.
 So, we listened to the last half of the book.
 I got mine used from homeschoolclassifieds.com a number of years ago.
 We also listened to the Egyptian Myth CD again, Egyptian Treasures: Mummies and Myths (affiliate link), also read by Jim Weiss.
 They really loved this CD as well.

-• You might also want to check out Gods and Goddesses of Ancient Egypt: Egyptian Mythology for Kids by Morgan E. Moroney. gods and goddesses of ancient egypt book (If you have Amazon unlimited, you can read it for free!)
+- You might also want to check out Gods and Goddesses of Ancient Egypt: Egyptian Mythology for Kids by Morgan E. Moroney.
+(If you have Amazon unlimited, you can read it for free!)
 This books is available on Amazon Unlimited.
 The illustrations in this book are beautiful.
 It has a really easy to follow timeline.
 The myths are well written and it includes stories about Geb & Nut, Osiris, Isis, Set, Nephthys and others.

 So now, on to her pyramid project!!

-Trace 4 triangles on the edge of a box (our triangles were 12 inches on all sides.
+Trace 4 triangles on the edge of a box (our triangles were 13 inches on all sides.
 Cut out the triangle, but leave a 3 inch flap along the bottom.
-Cut out a 12 inch square.
+Cut out a 12 inch square (note: once we added in the 4 triangles, the base measured more like 13 3/4 inches with that extra bulk which is why the triangle pieces needed to be a bit larger.).

 Glue the flaps and place the square piece in the middle.
 Place duct tape along the bottom for more stability.